 Climate can affect weather in several ways.
 For example, the climate of an area can determine what type of weather conditions are likely to occur.
 Warm climates will more regularly experience hot weather and vice versa.

 Climate can also affect weather patterns over time.
-For example, if the Earth’s climate changes and becomes warmer, it may provide fuel for more extreme weather events.
+For example, if the Earth’s climate changes and becomes warmer, it may fuel more extreme weather events.
 Limiting our influence on the climate may help reduce the risk of extreme weather events, but research into climate change’s influence on individual weather events is limited.

 Does climate change affect our daily weather?